Pokute/TopGeorgist/docs/Works.md

 * Then we find the committedItems inventories to see all the items committed by both the worker and the target.
 * We subtract committed items from required items to find the missing item count.
 * If missing items still remain
-	* (Should work like this) Allocate required items from target inventory
-	* (Should work like this) Allocate rest of required items from workDoer inventory.
+	* Make a transaction of items from input inventory into committedItems inventory.
-	* Create a transaction based on allocated items
 		* If `tick`'s are required, one is added from `tickSourceDummyTgoId`.
-	* Commit the transaction
+	* Commit the transaction.
+* If still missing items
+	* Find applicable recipes for the workDoer that could provide the missing items.
 * If missing item count is zero
 	* Create transaction for adding the `output` to `target` inventory.
 	* Commit the transaction.